Polperro Cottages tumbling down to the harbour

 Only 4 miles from Looe in South East Cornwall is Polperro, a maze of lanes, alley ways and slate hung white washed higgle-di-piggledy cottages.
 Which lead down to a picturesque and truly unspoilt harbour.
 Still a working port, where at high tide boats unload their catch, with pots and nets lying about the quays.

 During the summer season you can take half hour trips a mile along the Coast towards Fowey, accompanied by a knowledgeable commentary given by the friendly boatman.
-Visiting yachts often moor in the sheltered bay outside the harbour, adding yet more spectacle to the already Chocolate Box scene.
+Visiting yachts often moor in the sheltered bay outside the harbour.

 For hundreds of years the village was entirely dependent on both fishing and, until the arrival of the revenue men in the late 1700's, smuggling.
 Vast shoals of pilchard would gather off the coast in late summer to be harvested by a fleet of up to 40 boats.
 After being gutted and sorted these would be salted down for several weeks before being packed into wooden barrels for the Mediterranean countries, particularly Italy.